 Statistics

 Statistical analysis was carried out using R (R 4.2.1, R Development Core Team 2022).
-Both samples of LER values (compared to total or organic German agriculture) were checked for normal distribution visually using the function qqplot() as well as mathematically using a Shapiro-Wilk-Test with the function shapiro.test().
+Both samples of LER values (compared to overall or organic German agriculture) were checked for normal distribution visually using the function qqplot() as well as mathematically using a Shapiro-Wilk-Test with the function shapiro.test().
 A one sample t-Test was used to test both groups of LER values against the specified value of 1 using the function t.test().

-Two linear models were calculated using the function lm() with total LER or organic LER values as response variables and age, investigated area and presence of livestock as predictor variables.
+Two linear models were calculated using the function lm() with total LER or organic LER values as response variables and age, investigated area and presence of livestock at the farm level as predictor variables.
 Automated model selection was performed using the dredge() function.
 Model diagnostics to check for deviations from the model assumptions (normal distribution, homogeneity of variance, etc.) were performed visually using the plot() function on the linear model outputs.
 The significance of the predictor variables was evaluated with a Type II F-test using the Anova function of the ‘car’ package (Fox et al. 2023) on the full model, since no model with significant predictors was found (Table 2).

 Values in the text are given as mean plus minus 0.95 confidence interval.